We're super excited to share more crafty DIY ideas with you.

 First things first.
 Cutting the coconuts and getting all the yumminess out to use later.

 We prefer to buy our coconuts fresh, since it works out cheaper and I love the taste of the meat when it hasn’t been desiccated yet.
-It’s not so coconutty.
-Did you know that the dried meat inside is called Copra?
+It’s not so coconutty 😀 Did you know that the dried meat inside is called Copra?
 Me neither, LOL.
-Anyways to cut and clean the coconut you’ll need a glass, hacksaw and a knife.
-Remove all the hair on the outside of the coconut and look for three little indents at the bottom of the coconut.
+Anyways to cut and clean the coconut you’ll need a glass (to drain the milk), hacksaw and a knife.
+Remove all the hair on the outside of the coconut.
+Don’t throw it away.
+You can use the hair to make these adorable miniature bird’s nests.
+Look for three little indents at the bottom of the coconut.
 One of the indents will feel more squishy than the others.

 Grab a sharp knife and dig that little squishy indent and the meat behind it out.